AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/getting-started/sales-insight-actions-admin-setup-guide.md

 >[!NOTE]
 >
->If it doesn't connect, copy the credentials from Marketo Sales Insight “Actions Config” tab and paste them in the Set Up tab.
+>If it doesn't connect, copy the credentials from Marketo Sales Insight "Actions Config" tab and paste them in the Set Up tab.

 ## Initiate Data Sync {#initiate-data-sync}